noahc606/Back-to-Earth/README.md

 For cross-platform building, you can use GNU Make, although it is slower than CMake.
 After installing GNU Make for Windows or Linux, it's as simple as running 'make' in the terminal while in the repo's root folder.
 This will try to rebuild the program from source and give you a working executable on any platform where C/C++ & SDL works (Windows, macOS, Linux, and theoretically iOS and Android).
 However, keep in mind that I have only tested this application on Windows and Linux.

 # Credits:
-Libraries used:
+Libraries used:<br>
 -SDL2 library (SDL2, SDL2_image, SDL2_mixer, SDL2_ttf, SDL2_net, from https://www.libsdl.org/).
-This project statically links with the SDL library files contained within the 'lib' folder.
+This project statically links with the SDL library files contained within the 'lib' folder.<br>
--cURL, which is a network data transfer library (https://curl.se/).
+-cURL, which is a network data transfer library (https://curl.se/).<br>
-Miscellaneous
+Miscellaneous:<br>
--Any music/SFX within 'bin/backtoearth/resources/audio' (credits to those authors can be found in that diretory in credits.html).
+-Any music/SFX within 'bin/backtoearth/resources/audio' (credits to those authors can be found in that diretory in credits.html).<br>
-Things I developed:
+Things I developed:<br>
 -Everything within the src folder (unless specified otherwise, a few occassions).
-You may use any of my source code without crediting me.
+You may use any of my source code without crediting me.<br>